Before Surgery

 Due to our strict schedule, your pet may not be admitted if you are late.
 Please allow up to 1 hour for the check-in process.
 If you wish, you may collect paperwork before your appointment to save time.
 General business hours to pick up surgery forms in advance are Tuesday-Saturday 9:00 am - 6:00 pm.
 You will need one surgery form per animal.

-Please do not leave your animal in the car unattended!
+Please DO NOT leave your animal in the car unattended!
 This is dangerous no matter what temperature it is outside.
-All dogs must be leashed, and cats & rabbits must be in individual carriers.
-If you don’t have a carrier(s) for your cat or rabbit, you can purchase a cardboard one from us for $5.
+All dogs must be leashed, and cats & rabbits must be in their own individual carriers.
+If you don’t have enough carrier(s) for your cat or rabbit, you can purchase a cardboard one from us for $5.

 All animals are held overnight and released the following morning at 7:30 am Central time.
 We do not board pets and we need all open cages for the next day’s patients.
-Animals that are picked up late may be subject to a late fee.
+Animals that are picked up late may be subject to a late fee which will be added to your invoice (see below.)

 In female animals, the uterus and ovaries are removed through a small incision in the abdominal wall which makes them unable to get pregnant.
 It’s called an ovariohysterectomy.
 In male animals, the scrotum is not removed; only the testicles (castration.)
 This prevents the production of sperm, meaning they will no longer be able to father puppies, kittens, or kits.
 Our patients are completely asleep during surgery, and are unable to feel or move.
 Slow-release pain medication is given to every animal and is included in the cost of surgery.

 We’ll give your pet some awesome ink, free of charge!
 Your pet will receive a small green tattoo on their abdomen near the incision site (both male and female.)
 It’s not another incision.
 It’s just a small score in the top layers of the skin filled with tattoo ink and covered with surgical glue.
-The tattoo will ensure that anyone examining your animal will know they’ve been sterilized, since it can be hard to tell once they’ve healed.
-Tattooing is a universal practice with most veterinarians and spay & neuter clinics.
+The tattoo will ensure that anyone examining your animal in the future will know they’ve been sterilized, since it can be hard to tell once they’ve healed.
+Tattooing is a universal practice with most veterinarians and high-volume spay & neuter clinics like ours.
 (For males, a small area of the fur around the tattoo may be shaved for this reason even though they don’t actually have an incision on their stomach.
 Don’t be alarmed.)

 The Vanderburgh Humane Society Davidson Rausch Low-Cost Spay & Neuter Clinic adheres to the standards for the Spay/Neuter Medical Care Guidelines developed in 2008, and updated in 2016, by the Association of Shelter Veterinarians’ Veterinary Task Force to Advance Spay/Neuter.

-Our Clinic is the proud 24th member of the National Spay/Neuter Response Team (NSNRT).
+Our Clinic is the proud 24th member of the ASPCA Clinic Mentorship, formerly known as the National Spay/Neuter Response Team (NSNRT).